Nowafen/Linux-vs-Windows-Security/README.md

 #### Reporting and Patching Cycles

-> [!TIP]
-> Linux and Windows both report significant vulnerabilities, but their patching models differ.
+| Linux and Windows both report significant vulnerabilities, but their patching models differ.

 - **CVE Statistics**: The total number of CVEs varies yearly.
 Sometimes Linux projects report more due to modularity, multiple distributions, and transparency of reporting.
 This should not be mistaken as an indicator of lower security — rather, it reflects the openness of the process.
 Windows may appear to have fewer CVEs due to centralized reporting and closed-source development, but this does not imply higher intrinsic security.
 - **Centralized Updates**: Linux distributions provide system-wide updates via a single package manager, often daily.
 Windows relies on Patch Tuesday, but does issue out-of-band updates for critical threats.